Ganesh-Sonune77/Insta_reels_links_scraper/README.md

 ```bash
 python app.py
 ```
-This will start the scraping process and output the links to the console.
+This will start the scraping process and output the links to the txt file.

 ### Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request.
 Make sure to follow the coding standards and include tests for new features.